 The everyday biting and chewing puts a load as high as 300 kilograms on the teeth and hence they need to be strong enough to this.
 A weakened out tooth due to damage, decay or root canals often need additional strength in the form of crowns.

-In the earlier days, you could opt for either a metal crown or a ceramic crown and the choices were simple.
+In the earlier days, you could opt for either metal dental crowns or a ceramic crown and the choices were simple.
 Today there are multiple options that the patient can choose from and this makes it even more confusing for the patient.

 So, how do you decide what crowns are good ?